iAvoe/Object-Oriented-Analysis-Design-Review/README.md

 The process of understanding and specifying in detail what the information system should accomplish is called:
 - 3, analyze

-Systems analysis and design focuses on understanding the business problem and outlining the approach to solve it.
-- True

-____ means specifying in detail how the many components of the information system should be physically implemented.
-- Systems Design

-The ________ phase of the systems development life cycle (SDLC) involves determining hardware and program specifications, designing the database and procedures, and creating job definitions.
-- Component design

 Designing the database schema is included in which Core Process?
 - 4, design